ivanleomk/Obsidian-Notes/content/Constituitional AI - Harmlessness from AI Feedback.md

 Constitutional AI is a mechanism used to train LLMs that was proposed by [[Anthropic AI]] in December 2022 to help train their Claude model.
 It tries to use a series of guiding principles to guide models to produce outputs that are helpful and non-evasive.

-These guiding principles are known as Constituitions and are listed in the paper at the end.
+These guiding principles are known as Constitutions and are listed in the paper at the end.

 > The following is an example taken from the paper.